Jack Churchill: Italy (1943)

 Jack Churchill (far right) leads a training exercise, sword in hand, from a Eureka boat in Inveraray.

 In July 1943, as commanding officer, he led No. 2 Commando from their landing site at Catania, in Sicily, with his trademark Scottish broadsword slung around his waist, a longbow and arrows around his neck and his bagpipes under his arm.

 Leading 2 Commando, Churchill was ordered to capture a German observation post outside the town of Molina, controlling a pass leading down to the Salerno beachhead.
 With the help of a corporal, he infiltrated the town, captured the post and took 42 prisoners including a mortar squad.
 Churchill led the men and prisoners back down the pass, with the wounded being carried on carts pushed by German prisoners.
 He commented that it was "an image from the Napoleonic Wars".
-He received the Distinguished Service Order for leading that action at Salerno.
+He was appointed a Companion of the Distinguished Service Order for leading that action at Salerno.

 Churchill later walked back to the town to retrieve his sword, which he had lost in hand-to-hand combat with the German regiment.
 On his way there, he encountered a disoriented American patrol mistakenly walking towards enemy lines.
 When the NCO in command of the patrol refused to turn around, Churchill told them that he was going his own way and that he would not come back for a "bloody third time".

 Yugoslavia (1944)

 As part of Maclean Mission (Macmis), in 1944, he led the Commandos in Yugoslavia to support Josip Broz Tito's Partisans from the Adriatic island of Vis.
 In May he was ordered to raid the German-held island of Brač.
-He organized a "motley army" of 1,500 Partisans, 43 Commando and one troop from 40 Commando for the raid.
-The landing was unopposed, but on seeing the gun emplacements from which they later encountered German fire, the Partisans decided to defer the attack until the following day.
+He organised a "motley army" of 1,500 Partisans, 43 Commando and one troop from 40 Commando for the raid.
+The landing was unopposed, but on seeing the gun emplacements from which they later encountered German fire, the Partisans decided to delay the attack until the following day.
 Churchill's bagpipes signalled the remaining Commandos to battle.
 After being strafed by an RAF Spitfire, Churchill decided to withdraw for the night and to relaunch the attack the following morning.